shaefner-usgs/easy-web-forms/README.md

 ### Form

-Used to create an HTML `<form>` including the back-end PHP routines to process and post the form data in MySQL.
+Used to create an HTML `<form>`.
+Back-end routines to process and post the form data in MySQL are configured automatically.

 #### Usage example